Hritam06/ROCK-PAPER-SCISSOR/README.md

 # ROCK-PAPER-SCISSOR

-This game is built in Python.
+This game is built in Python3.